So, diagnosing a water pump noise, can be tricky.

 - Rotate the pulley by hand.
 It should turn freely, but not feel loose or rough, otherwise, replace the water pump.

 - On vehicles where the radiator fan attaches to the water pump assembly; you can grab the fan and carefully wiggle the fan.
-If you notice movement, most likely the water pump will need replacing, but check that all mounting bolts are tight.
-And carefully examine the fan as well.
-With enough time, a loose or damaged fan will cause the water pump to fail.
+If you notice movement, most likely the water pump, will need replacing; but first check that all mounting bolts are tight.
+And, carefully examine the fan as well.
+With enough time, a loose or damaged fan, will cause water pump noise.

 Important Note !